jacksong88/Pacman-Game/README.md

-Simple pacman game coded in Java
+Simple pacman game coded in Java.

+Run PacManGame.java to start the game.